tkashkin/Adwaita-for-Steam/README.md

 ## Requirements

 * [Python 3](https://www.python.org/downloads/)
-* [Cantarell fonts](https://gitlab.gnome.org/GNOME/cantarell-fonts): An option to install these is included in the install script, but fonts packaged by your distro are preferred.
 * The skin is created and tested mostly on the Linux version of Steam.
 Steam's new UI has largely unified platform differences, so other platforms should work, but are not a priority.

 ## Previews